-Figure 2.8 outlines the linkages between Council's Community Strategic Plan and the process for the development of AM Plans.
 The Asset Management Strategy provides guidance to Council's Long Term Financial Plan and to the Community Strategic Plan.
 Council's role is to locally govern for all residents, visitors and ratepayers, and provide a range of programs and services that meet the needs of our community.
 This role is encapsulated through the Council's Community Strategic Plan.

-The Stormwater Drainage Asset Management Plan in turn provides input to the Financial Plan and the Annual Budget.
-From this the Capital Works Program for infrastructure maintenance and renewals is developed.
+The Stormwater Asset Management Plan in turn provides input to the Financial Plan and the Annual Budget.
+From this the Capital Works Program for infrastructure maintenance and renewals programs are developed.